alshedivat/al-folio/_pages/join-us.md

 * grade transcript
 * letter detailing your motivation for pursuing a PhD in general and in particular in our lab (max.
 1 page)
 * anything else you want to share 😄

+## Postdocs
+Post-doctoral candidates are encouraged to contact Dr. Becker directly via e-mail to inquire about post-doctoral positions.
+The Laboratory is most interested in candidates with expertise in XXX.
+Candidates with a background in XXX are also strongly encouraged to apply.
+All candidates must have a strong record of independent research.

 ## Students